John Mozeliak: Contracts

-Trade for Peter Bourjos and Jhonny Peralta contract
+Trade for Bourjos; contract for Peralta

 After making it to the 2013 World Series only to lose to the Boston Red Sox, the Cardinals addressed weaknesses the following offseason at shortstop and center field.
 First, they traded Freese and relief pitcher Fernando Salas to the Los Angeles Angels of Anaheim for center fielder Peter Bourjos and right fielder Randal Grichuk.

 Just two days later, they signed free agent shortstop Jhonny Peralta to a four-year, $53 million contract.
 The Cardinals still had yet to find consistency at shortstop since the days of Rentería, and Peralta was seen as a player who could bring that consistency.
 However, the signing drew scrutiny because he had served a 50-game suspension for his connection to the Biogenesis scandal earlier in the season.

-Fellow players such as Brad Ziegler of the Arizona Diamondbacks publicly complained that the 50-game suspension was not enough of a deterrent, because it appeared to fail to prevent players who violated the collective bargaining agreement's banned substances use policy to receive compensation for their performances equal to those who had not been found to violate the policy.
+Fellow players such as Brad Ziegler of the Arizona Diamondbacks publicly complained that the 50-game suspension was not enough of a deterrent, because it appeared to fail to prevent players who violated the collective bargaining agreement's banned-substances-use policy to receive compensation for their performances equal to those who had not been found to violate the policy.
 Mozeliak defended the contract, stating that the Cardinals were not self-appointed "morality police".
 He further explained that "character and makeup are something we weigh into our decision-making.
 In his case, he admitted what he did, he took responsibility for it.
 I feel like he has paid for his mistakes, and obviously if he were to make another one, then it would be a huge disappointment."

 The Cardinals signed All-Star second baseman Matt Carpenter to a six-year, $52 million extension on March 6, 2014.
 Included was an option for 2020 worth $18.5 million.
-The year prior, he led the major leagues in hits, runs scored, and doubles while batting .318 and becoming a regular at a position he had yet to play as professional.
+The previous year, he led the major leagues in hits, runs scored, and doubles while batting .318 and becoming a regular at a position he had yet to play as professional.
 Mozeliak cited his work ethic as another factor in the extension.

 On April 12, 2014, the Cardinals announced they had extended Mozeliak's contract by two years through the 2018 season.
 They won the division this season but fell to the Giants in the NLCS.

 Reports surfaced on June 16, 2015, that the Federal Bureau of Investigation (FBI) were reviewing an alleged incident involving Cardinals' front office officials hacking into the Houston Astros' database of players, scouting reports and proprietary statistics.
 It was regarded as the first known case of corporate espionage involving computer network hacking in professional sports.
-The matter wasn't adjudicated until January 30, 2017 when Commissioner Rob Manfred ruled that the Cardinals forfeit its top two selections in that year's MLB Draft (numbers 56 and 75 in the second and competitive balance round B respectively) and $2 million in damages to the Astros.
+The matter wasn't adjudicated until January 30, 2017 when Commissioner Rob Manfred ruled that the Cardinals forfeit its top two selections in that year's MLB draft (numbers 56 and 75 in the second and competitive balance round B respectively) and $2 million in damages to the Astros.